ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 unless it has an out-of-band way of knowing with absolute certainty that the inner traffic is congestion-controlled.

-If a client or UDP proxy with a connection containing a UDP proxying request stream disables congestion control, it MUST NOT signal Explicit Congestion Notification (ECN) {{!ECN=RFC3168}} support on that connection.
+If a client or UDP proxy with a connection containing a UDP Proxying request stream disables congestion control, it MUST NOT signal Explicit Congestion Notification (ECN) {{!ECN=RFC3168}} support on that connection.
 That is, it MUST mark all IP headers with the Not-ECT codepoint.
 It MAY continue to report ECN